If you have remote employees in states other than where your organization is located, understanding the tax rules can be challenging.

 Organizations near state borders often hire employees from other states who commute to work across state lines.
 This is common in cities such as Portland, Chicago, El Paso, Washington D.C., and New York City.

-In this case, you and your employee could be subject to tax liabilities in both states.
+In this case, you and your cross-border worker could be subject to tax liabilities in both states.
 Reciprocal agreements—or a compromise between states that allows nonresident workers to request tax exemption from the other state—exist in some places to prevent double taxation, but only some states have one.
 In these situations, the employee's resident state may issue a tax credit for any income paid to your organization's state.

 For example, according to the state of Maryland2, residents of the state who work in Washington, D.C., Pennsylvania, Virginia, or West Virginia only file their state income taxes for Maryland, thanks to a reciprocity agreement with those places.